Skyward-Brawlhalla/Queen-Spy/README.md

 - dc -> discord

 Multiple commands more than 1 command names.
 For example `qsali` / `qsadli` / `qsaddli` all do the same thing.

+## Get Status
+`qsstatus` / `qstatus` gives you the current status of the brawlhalla accounts, discord accounts and links.

 ## Get Clan List
 `qslscl` return a list of all clan members in game.